blinkletter/UsingGAMESS/docs/_sources/2_SmallMolecules.md

  OR YOUR CHOICE OF GROUP.
 ADIOS, MY FRIEND!!
 ```

-Although the *Z-matrix* will create a structure that looks a lot like ammonia, the three **bond angles** between H and N will not all be identical as the *Z-matrix* is converted to Cartesian coordinates.
+Although the *Z-matrix* will create a structure that looks a lot like ammonia, the three **bond angles** between H and N will not all be identical in the *Z-matrix*.
 We defined the 3,1,2 and the 4,1,2 angles as 109.5˚, However we did not define the 4,1,3 bond angle.
 It will be the result of **positioning** the atoms according to the *Z-matrix* (1.0 Å from the nitrogen, 109.5˚ from the 2,1 bond and 120˚ from the 1,2,3 plane.)
-This should give us the correct structure.
+I thought that this would give us the correct structure.
 However, after the math is done that third 4,1,3 bond angle is **not exactly the same** as the stated 4,1,2 and 3,1,2 angles.
 As a result, *GAMESS* could not determine the correct primary axis because the structure was not an exact fit to *C<sub>3v</sub>* symmetry.

 There is another way.